mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

    ![Screenshot of the Netlist dialog](screenshots/NetlistDialog.png)

-   Click `Update PCB` and the components will be added to the work area and then `Close` to close the dialog.
+   Click `Update footprints` and the components will be added to the work area and then `Close` to close the dialog.

    You'll then be presented with a crosshairs where your mouse is, and the newly added components will move around as you move the mouse: